Getting Closer To God

 This scenario is ludicrous to us.
 If a judge set someone free for these reasons, we would assume the judge is either corrupt or incompetent.

 God is neither corrupt nor incompetent.
 He will punish sin precisely because he is good.
 Justice must be served.

-This is why we must turn away from our sins (repent) not just say we’re sorry.
+This is why, to be saved, we must turn away from our sins (repent) not just say we’re sorry.
 God will help us to turn away from these sins if we sincerely ask him to; if we love God more than we love our sins.
 We must then believe that Jesus did pay the price for our sins, and because of him, we can escape the sentence of an eternity in Hell, even though that’s what our crimes deserve.

 Many people say they want to find God but what they are really doing is shopping for God; trying to find a god that fits their lifestyle.
 Please read the article, Shopping For God before proceeding.
 If you are a ‘shopper’ then there is no point in moving forward.

 Start your day out with a prayer and, if you have time, read God’s word.